 While there are many benefits of using the best Maestro betting sites, there are some areas in which alternative options are better.
-As it is a debit card and not a credit card, the Consumer Credit Act of 2006 doesn’t apply to this card as it does with Mastercard or Visa credit cards.
+As it is a debit card, the Consumer Credit Act of 2006 doesn’t apply to this card as it does with Mastercard or Visa debit cards.
 Although it is highly unlikely you will encounter a problem, the level of protection does depend on the card issuer.
 Another area in which e-wallets have an advantage is the number of times you need to share your financial information with third parties, with PayPal for example, you could open five bookmaker accounts by sharing your details with just PayPal.
 The same process for Maestro would mean sharing your card details with five different bookmakers.
-Another cause of concern is the potential for future regulation regarding a “plastic betting” crackdown by the UK Gambling Commission; however, as it isn’t a credit card, this seems unlikely.

 Depositing Funds with Maestro Betting Sites